playcanvas/blog/blog/2022-09-02-playcanvas-releases-gltf-viewer-2-0.md

 [![glTF Viewer Animation Controls](/img/gltf-viewer-animation-controls.png)](/img/gltf-viewer-animation-controls.png)

-The controls allow you to scrub through an animation, select playback speed and even choose which animation clip to play should the file contain more than one.
+The controls allow you to scrub through an animation, select playback speed, and even choose which animation clip to play should the file contain more than one.

 Lastly, there is also now a button bottom right to download a rendered PNG of the 3D view.